-Understand that I had absolutely no intention of actually playing this game, as, at the time, my extremely limited knowledge of the Japanese language clearly negated the possibility of making headway in an import RPG.
-I figured that if the opening cinemas ran their course without a hitch, the game's functionality would be verified and I could leave it to sit comfortably among my other essentially useless collectibles.
+Understand that I had absolutely no intention of actually playing this game, as at the time, my extremely limited knowledge of the Japanese language seemed to negate the possibility of making headway in an import RPG.
+I figured that if the opening cinemas ran their course without a hitch, the game's functionality would be verified, and I could leave it to sit comfortably among my other essentially useless collectibles.
 But then I ran into Arle.

 Arle, the cute little kindergartner who stood in front of an impossibly tall tower and looked up at me with sad, almond-colored eyes.